-2.5 The public is clearly growing intolerant of pollution of the environment from shipping incidents.
-There is also growing concern about pollution arising from shipping activities.
-Moreover, the heightened concern at the impact of global shipping activities on the environment has given impetus to efforts such as those aimed at reducing atmospheric pollution and addressing global warming; ensuring the preservation of aquatic systems; and preventing the introduction of harmful substances from ships into the marine environment.
-Concern for the environment has also extended to concerns over the safest and most effective measures for the recycling of ships.
+2.5 The enhancement of a sustainable environmental policy for the shipping industry remains a high profile matter.
+The heightened concern at the impact of global shipping activities on the environment has given further impetus to efforts by the Organization to develop sustainable and environmentally conscious means of preventing pollution from ships, such as those aimed at reducing atmospheric pollution and addressing climate change and global warming; ensuring the preservation of aquatic systems; and preventing the introduction of harmful and polluting substances from ships into the marine environment.
+Concern for the environment has also extended to concerns over the safest and most effective measures for the recycling of ships, which IMO is also addressing.